Purple urine bag syndrome

 Purple urine bag syndrome (PUBS) is a medical syndrome where purple discoloration of urine collection bag occurs in people with urinary catheters and co-existent urinary tract infections.
 PUBS is most prevalent in elderly females with constipation.
 Constipation alters the gut bacteria, reducing gastrointestinal motility and leading to increased growth of bacteria in the colon.
 High bacterial counts in urine are the most important factor causing purple urine bag syndrome.
 Bacteria in urine produce the enzyme indoxyl sulfatase.
 This converts indoxyl sulfate in the urine into the red and blue colored compounds indirubin and indigo.
-People with urinary tract infections using catheters will increase the conversion of indoxyl sulfatase to indirubin and indigo.
+People with urinary tract infections using catheters will increase the conversion of indoxyl sulfate to indirubin and indigo.
 Indirubin dissolves in plastic and therefore causes urine discoloration.
 The purple discoloration is the result of reaction between indirubin and plastic urine bags, as well as the presence of indigo.

 Bacteria in the urine can be found through bacteria culture test.
 People with purple urine bag syndrome may present with elevated bacterial loads on their culture tests when compared to those who are not affected by this syndrome.
 The most commonly implicated bacteria are Providencia stuartii, Providencia rettgeri, Klebsiella pneumoniae, Proteus mirabilis, Escherichia coli, Morganella morganii, and Pseudomonas aeruginosa.
 Purple urine bag syndrome treatment should aim for underlying issues rather than the condition itself.
 The purple discoloration is harmless and can be resolved with treatments targeted to specific bacteria or any underlying medical conditions.
 Treatment also consists of providing comfort to both patients and their family, administering antibiotics and performing regular catheter changes.
 The prognosis is good, however, the morbidity and mortality rates associated with PUBS are elevated depending on patient's underlying health status.